trilbymedia/grav-plugin-login-ldap/README.md

 Once properly configured, the functionality of the LDAP plugin is transparent to the user.
 A user will be able to login via the normal login process and have access based on their account setup.

+For the most basic of authentication, only the `user_dn` is required.
+This uses LDAP **bind** to simply map a full user **DN** to an entry in the LDAP directory with an associated password.
+If no `search_dn` is provided, once authenticated, the only information available about the user is the `username` provided during login.

+#### LDAP User Data

+In order to obtain data about the user a valid `search_dn` is required.
+This will search the LDAP directory at the level indicated in the DN and search for a userid with the `username` provided.  the `map_username` field is used in this LDAP search query, so it's important that the `map_username` field is one that properly maps the `username` provided during login to the LDAP user entry.

+#### LDAP Group Data

+To be able to know the groups a user is associated with, a valid `group_dn` and `group_query` is required.
+Any invalid information will throw an exception stating that the search could not complete.

+### Storing Grav User

+By default the lDAP plugin does not store any local user information.
+Upon successfully authenticating against the LDAP user, a user is created and is available during the session.
+However, upon returning, the user must re-authenticate and the LDAP data is retrieved again.

+If you want to be able to set user data (extra fields, or specific user access) for a particular user, you can enable the `save_grav_user` option, and this will create a local Grav user in the `accounts/` folder.
+This is a local record of the user and attributes can be set here.

+> NOTE: Any attribute stored under the `ldap:` key in the user account file will be overwritten by the plugin during the next login.
+This information is always in sync with latest data in the LDAP server.
+The same rule goes for the **mapped** fields.
+So updating `email` in your LDAP directory will ensure the entry in the local Grav user is updated on next login.

+### Troubleshooting

+If a user is simply unable to authenticate against the LDAP server, an entry will be logged into the Grav log (`logs/grav.log`) file with the attempted `dn`.
+This can be used to ensure the `user_dn` entry is correct and can be tested against any other LDAP login system.

+If either the `user_dn`, `search_dn`, `group_dn` or `group_query` are incorrect an error will be thrown during login, and a message with the error stored in the `logs/grav.log` file.

+If you expect `fullname`, or `email` to be stored in the Grav user object, but they are not appearing, it's probably a problem with your field mappings.
+Double check with your LDAP administrator that these are the correct mappings.